 Whether you are an experienced camper or planning your first camping trip, be sure to mind your manners at the campground.
-Here are a few suggestions from fellow outdoor enthusiasts on important camping etiquette.
+The following are a few suggestions from fellow outdoor enthusiasts on important camping etiquette.

-My family and I often arrive near or after dark at our campsite.
-One thing I always look forward to is the campfire but it's hard to find wood in the dark.
-I like to leave a few logs and some kindling for the next campers so that they can have a fire the night they arrive.
+My family and I often arrive at our campsite near or after dark.
+One thing I always look forward to is making a campfire, but it's hard to find wood in the dark.
+I like to leave a few logs and some kindling for the next campers, so that they can have a fire the night they arrive.
 It's a nice gesture.

 3. Make Longtime Friends

 We look forward to fishing on every camping trip.
 A great way to meet the new campsite neighbors is to offer them some fish.
 Sometimes we end up making longtime friends.